 - It’s decently looking compared to other full-plastic models

 - It comes in two colors (black and white)

 - The machine is big and might clutter your kitchen counter.

 - The water reservoir’s opening is small.

 - The device doesn’t come with a travel bottle; you will have to buy it for yourself individually.

 - The coffee cup is usually smaller compared to other machines. (it’s 5 oz)

-Krups wins this game with an in-built coffee grinder at a cost that’s under $100.
+The Krups coffee maker stands out with an in-built coffee grinder at a cost that’s under $100.
 The grinder is present at the top with a separate opening and flat stainless steel conical burrs to grind two sizes (Coarse and medium)